wpengine/atlas-content-modeler/readme.md

 # Atlas Content Modeler by WP Engine

+**IMPORTANT:** Atlas Content Modeler is entering an end-of-life phase.
+During this phase, we will continue to support Atlas Content Modeler to ensure it is secure and functional, giving you time to move your site to our recommended replacement.
+While security and critical bug fixes will continue to be provided through 2024, no new feature development will happen in Atlas Content Modeler.
+The plugin will be shutdown in early 2025.

+We recommend Advanced Custom Fields (ACF) as a replacement for Atlas Content Modeler.
+ACF is a mature and stable product, with a large community, and it has most of the features that Atlas Content Modeler has, and more!

+Read more about ACM's deprecation and how to migrate your site to ACF [here](./docs/end-of-life/index.md).
+---

-A WordPress plugin to create custom post types and fields for headless WordPress sites.
+Atlas Content Modeler is a WordPress plugin to create custom post types and fields for headless WordPress sites.

 [Download the latest plugin zip file](https://downloads.wordpress.org/plugin/atlas-content-modeler.latest-stable.zip).